isthatlowsonli/google_drive_file_analysis/README.md

 - Try running the test function first to verify access
 - If the script times out, try running it again - it will continue from where it left off

+## Privacy Considerations

+This tool processes your Google Drive and Photos data.
+Please note:

+1. **Data Processing**
+   - The tool only processes files you own
+   - Your email address is used internally for file ownership verification
+   - No personal data is stored or transmitted outside of Google's services
+   - All processing happens within your Google account

+2. **Output Data**
+   - Generated CSV files contain only file metadata
+   - No file contents are accessed or stored
+   - File links are only accessible to you
+   - Location data from photos is included only if present in the original metadata

+3. **Data Storage**
+   - All data is stored in Google Drive
+   - No external servers or services are used
+   - You maintain full control over all generated files

+4. **Permissions**
+   - The tool requires access to:
+     - View your Google Drive files
+     - View your Google Photos
+     - Create spreadsheets and CSV files
+   - No additional permissions are required

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.